sevanescence/java-backend/README.md

 - Java Runtime Environment 32 or 64 bit (1.8 or later)
 - 1GB Free RAM

+### What I Learned
+Before dabbling in backend development with java.net, I have stuck with NodeJS for nearly a year.
+In my time building apps with Node, I sort of took the abstractedness of the language, and the Express server framework, for granted.
+Building even a simple web server with java.net opened my eyes to just how versatile, expansive, and bare-bones web development can be, and what I can do with my knowledge.
+I hope this sample projects helps you as well. :)

 ## Startup Arguments:

 ### Arguments